gdurisi/gdurisi.github.io/_posts/2018-07-05-FBL-tutorial-3.md

 Go to  back to [part 2](/posts/fbl-tutorial-2/)
 <!--or move on to [part 3](/posts/fbl-tutorial-3/)-->

-[^1]: Y. Polyanskiy, H. V. Poor, and S. Verdu ́, “Channel coding rate in the finite blocklength regime,” IEEE Trans.
+[^1]: Y. Polyanskiy, H. V. Poor, and S. Verdú, “Channel coding rate in the finite blocklength regime,” IEEE Trans.
 Inf.
 Theory, vol. 56, no. 5, pp. 2307–2359, May 2010.

 [^2]: A. Martinez and A. Guillén i Fàbregas, “Saddlepoint approximation of random–coding bounds,” in Proc.
 Inf.
 Theory Applicat.
 Workshop (ITA), San Diego, CA, U.S.A., Feb.
 2011.